need data repository interface for metacat

 repositories can be running at one time (and are dynamically loaded as needed).

-#2 Updated by Matt Jones over 18 years ago
+#2 Updated by Matt Jones about 19 years ago

 At the Santa Barbara meeting we agreed to create a generic RepositoryInterface